 Before Holland parted ways with the Red Wings, he worked tirelessly to ensure the team was in the best place it could be.
 In the midst of a rebuild, he spared no expense to acquire and draft a variety of players, including Filip Zadina, Filip Hronek, Joe Veleno, and Dennis Cholowski.
 While it remains to be seen if the players will pan out, the fact that Holland was able to embrace the rebuild and add over 13 additional draft picks shows his commitment to the success of the organization.

 Holland was at his sharpest at the trade block.
-In the last three years, he was able to net surprisingly potent assets for players like Tomas Jurco, Petr Mrazek, Riley Sheahan, and even Tomas Tatar, whose return was used to select Joe Veleno.
-One of his most notable moves included trading Datsyuk’s contract and a first-round pick for two picks that later became Cholowski and Hronek.
-Trading Nick Jensen and Gustav Nyquist last season netted Holland two second-round picks and Madison Bowey, who later filled in during Jensen’s absence.
+In his last three years, he was able to net surprisingly potent assets for players like Tomas Jurco, Petr Mrazek, Riley Sheahan, and even Tomas Tatar, whose return was used to select Joe Veleno.
+One of his most notable moves included trading Datsyuk’s contract to the Arizona Coyotes, which also included a swap of first-round picks and an extra second coming back to Detroit.
+Those two selections wound u being Cholowski and Hronek.
+Trading Nick Jensen and Gustav Nyquist last season netted Holland two second-round picks, a third, and Madison Bowey, who later filled in during Jensen’s absence.

 Despite Holland’s legacy of success, a number of Red Wings fans were frustrated with his contracts.
-With over $18.5 million tied up in four players aged 29 or older, the Red Wings will have to deal with a logjam of players past their prime.
-Justin Abdelkader will be on the team’s payroll for the next four seasons, taking up $4.25 million per year.
+Justin Abdelkader will be on the team’s payroll for the next three seasons, taking up $4.25 million per year.
 Since his contract extension, he has fallen off in production, becoming a statistical black hole every time he sets foot on the ice.

-Frans Nielsen, though still a serviceable player, is signed through the next three seasons; he’ll be 38 when the deal ends.
-The team has also dedicated $1.6 million to the buyout of Stephen Weiss’ contract.
-While cap problems may not seem like an issue at the moment, the inevitable signings of Mantha, Athanasiou, and Filip Zadina may prove troublesome with so much money sacrificed to so few players.
+Frans Nielsen is signed through the next two seasons; he’ll be 38 when the deal ends.
+The team still has cap space dedicated to the buyout of Stephen Weiss’ contract.
+While cap problems may not seem like an issue at the moment, the inevitable signings of Zadina, Anthony Mantha, and Tyler Bertuzzi may prove troublesome with so much money sacrificed to so few players.

 While Holland was able to secure a solid roster for a long period of time, Abdelkader’s, Darren Helm’s, and even Nielsen’s contracts may prove more harmful than helpful as the Red Wings push their youth movement into full swing.
 Having said that, there’s light at the end of the tunnel.

-Jonathan Ericsson was a detriment to the team’s defense in recent seasons but his contract is set to expire at the end of the 2019-20 season.
-Fans hoping for a fully healthy Trevor Daley may be disappointed, as the often-injured defenseman will likely not be re-signed after next season.
+Jonathan Ericsson was a detriment to the team’s defense in recent seasons but his contract is set to expire after this season.
+Mike Green is gone and Trevor Daley may not be far behind.
 Nevertheless, the Red Wings will need to plan for the future as they let go of players from the past.

 Holland’s Impact on the Red Wings